How Long Does It Take, What Degree Do You Need, and More.

-1 common question that we always get is what major or degree do I need to become A Truck and Ship Loader or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Tank Car, Truck and Ship Loaders or what courses do I need to take.

-We did a survey to ask other Truck and Ship Loaders what did they major in college or university and here are the most popular majors that came up.
+We also asked Tank Car, Truck and Ship Loaders what did they major in college or university and here are the top 5 most popular majors that came up.

 The majority of Tank Car, Truck and Ship Loaders typically enter the occupation with a High School Diploma.
 There isn’t any specific educational requirement for this career.

 Become a Tank Car, Truck and Ship Loader

 Interested in becoming a Tank Car, Truck and Ship Loader?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.View available schools

 You may need some previous work-related skill, knowledge or experience to be a Tank Car, Truck and Ship Loader.
 For example, a bank teller would benefit from experience working directly with the public.

 Careers in this difficulty category need anywhere from a few months to one year of on-the-job training.

 License and certifications